FransUrbo/drive-by-wire/README.md

 the case as possible.
 IF we get an aluminium case, we can even use that as a heat shield for the RPi/Pico CPU, but most importantly, for the 5V converter, which if it draws "a lot" of power, will get hot.

+### Update Sun 30 Jun 2024

+* Rewrite and get the actuator functionality working.
+Well, mostly anyway.
+I might have a hardware problem, the Pico just "suddenly" reboots for no apparent reason (no crash etc).
+  MIGHT be a feedback from the actuator, or a dip in voltage/amps when it's moving that the power supply can't quite handle (I DID get a very cheap one!), so the Pico doesn't get enough power..

 # Additional information